Richardson–Lucy deconvolution

 The Richardson–Lucy algorithm, also known as Lucy–Richardson deconvolution, is an iterative procedure for recovering an underlying image that has been blurred by a known point spread function.
 It was named after William Richardson and Leon B. Lucy, who described it independently.

 Description

+Richardson–Lucy deconvolution of an image degraded by Gaussian blur and Poisson noise, showing the original, degraded image, and restorations after 30 and 100 iterations.

 When an image is produced using an optical system and detected using photographic film, a charge-coupled device or a CMOS sensor, for example, it is inevitably blurred, with an ideal point source not appearing as a point but being spread out into what is known as the point spread function.
 Extended sources can be decomposed into the sum of many individual point sources, thus the observed image can be represented in terms of a transition matrix p operating on an underlying image: